-Why book Chimbote to Trujillo bus with redBus?
+Why book a Chimbote to Trujillo bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Chimbote to Trujillo.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Chimbote to Trujillo.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 It was the settlement city of different cultures as moche, wari, recuay, chimu and inca, in different historical periods.
 It’s believed that the name comes from the words “muchic, chin and pot”, that put together mean “closed port”.
 On the begining of the 20th century the district of Chimbote is created, later that the city had grown during the 19th century, due to the port and commercial activities.
 The already named Puerto Mayor reached the position of biggest production fishing port of the world on the middle of the 20th century.
 Even nowadays Chimbote stands out for being the seat of the fishing and iron and steel industries of Peru.